 Meet our Lead Instructors

-Heidi Coulter is a mother of three that fell in love with mountain biking over 13 years ago.
+Heidi Coulter is a mother of three that fell in love with mountain biking over 14 years ago.
 She has been playing in the woods and racing ever since.
-She learned the hard way hitting countless trees and falling off almost every bridge at a local trail.
-Last year she raced 17 times and got on the podium 14!
-Those races took her from Ohio to Michigan, West Virginia, Pennsylvania, Indiana and Colorado.
+She learned the hard way by hitting countless trees and falling off almost every bridge at a local trail.
+She is no stranger to the podium and has no shame when she comes in last!
+This year she is taking on endurance 100 mile mountain bike racing that will take her from Ohio to Utah, Tennessee, Oregon and Michigan!
 She loves sharing her excitement of mountain biking with anyone that is willing to listen.
 She has a wealth of knowledge of what and what not to do in mountain biking and racing.
-She is the lead instructor at COMBO's Dirt School, a COMBO Board member and is an IMBA-Certified Level 1 Skills Instructor.
+She is the President of COMBO, Lead Instructor for Dirt School and is an IMBA-Certified Level 1 Skills Instructor.

 Meredith Erlewine has been hooked on bikes since 1991.
 In addition to being a writer/editor and mother of Kate, 8 years, she and her husband own Athens Bicycle in Athens, Ohio.
 She is an experienced road cyclist and mountain biker, and has competed in mountain bike races at the expert level since 1999.
 She has stood atop the podium at West Virginia's Wild 100, 24 Hours of Big Bear and 24 Hours of Snowshoe, and is a past winner of the WVMBA Ultra Series.
 Meredith loves to help people discover what they are capable of doing with their minds, bodies and bicycles.
 She has been leading mountain bike tours and teaching mountain bike clinics since 2002, and is an IMBA-Certified Level 2 Skills Instructor.